Ultimate Hiking Guide: 24-hours in Joshua Tree National Park

 Hike the Mastodon Peak Loop

 Start your morning by taking an early morning stroll after breakfast, or hit the trail after packing up camp.
-This 3-mile loop begins at the Cottonwood campground and is the first hike in your 24-hour Joshua Tree itinerary.
+This easy 3-mile loop begins at the Cottonwood campground and is the first hike in your 24-hour Joshua Tree itinerary.

 The hike features an abandoned mine, a palm oasis, and spectacular views of the Salton Sea and the Coachella Valley.
 Since this trail begins from the campground you don’t need to move your car (this also means that you’ll be hiking the trail in the opposite direction from most other hikers).
+Check out the Mastodon Peak hiking guide for a full description of this trail.

-Pack up the car and head out on Pinto Basin Road to see the rest of Joshua Tree National Park.
+After the hike, pack up the car and head out on Pinto Basin Road to see the rest of Joshua Tree National Park.

 Visit the Cholla Cactus Garden